ivenadu/memoflash-app/README.md

 The methods in the Flashcard class are robust.
 The checked exception, BlankStringException, is thrown for having blank string inputs when creating a Flashcard object.

 #### Phase 4: Task 3
+Before refactoring, the AppGUI class had poor cohesion: the methods clustered into different tasks.
+There were methods dedicated to creating their respective buttons for the GUI,